8 Essential Social Media Collaboration Tools

 Best collaboration tool for complex graphic design projects

-On the other end of the design spectrum is a tool more geared towards professionals – Figma.
+On the other end of the design spectrum is a tool more geared toward professionals.
 In Figma, you can create mockups of social media images along with other design-related tasks.

-Whenever we have a project that requires a design that we just can’t achieve in Canva, our Marketing Graphic Designer graciously shares mockups and visual content for us on the marketing team to review, approve, and share.
+Whenever we have a project that requires a design that we just can’t achieve in Canva, our graphic designer graciously shares mockups and visual content for us on the Marketing team to review, approve, and share.

 We also use Figma for brainstorming on the Marketing team, using it to visualize our thoughts and contributions during team meetings.